The learning never stops

 Talking with Stephen and ‘thinking out loud’ showed me that I was right to do so, and enabled me to deepen my understanding greatly.

-Becoming a life coach is about ‘being’ the teaching – but be natural!
+Becoming a life coach is about ‘being’ the teaching – but being natural!

 More generally, teaching personal development has kept my own change journey active and interesting.
 As Gandhi said, ‘be the teaching’.